Driving Digital Transformation

 Vendors, service providers and solutions integrators in the community benefit by interacting directly with enterprise users to gain firsthand knowledge of the critical challenges and barriers to adoption that are driving use case requirements for multi-vendor reference solutions.

 Related Contents are Available for

-IT executives and academics interested in joining the initiatives should fill out the signup form.
+IT executives, solutions integrators and academics interested in joining the initiatives should fill out the form to participate.

-All vendors and cloud/service providers interested in participating, please contact firstname.lastname@example.org with initiatives inquiries and to receive the full initiatives agreement.
+All vendors, cloud service providers and communication service providers interested in participating, please contact firstname.lastname@example.org with inquiries and to receive the full initiatives agreement.

 * Requirements, White Papers, Feature Verification Testing